America’s Least Favorite Trait in a Politician

 So when seeking to influence using the consistency principle, the detective of influence looks for voluntary, active and public commitments and ideally gets those commitments in writing.

 For example, one recent study reduced missed appointments at health centers by 18% simply by asking the patients, rather than the staff to write down appointment details on the future appointment card.”

-This drive for consistency doesn’t just change how we act in our personal lives, it colors our perceptions of others, of who is trustworthy and who is not.
+This drive for consistency doesn’t just affect how we act in our personal lives, it colors our perceptions of others, our opinions of who is trustworthy and who is not.

 When we feel this principle being violated, it agitates us.
-Its feels worse than if they had just been doing something bad consistently from the start.
+Someone who is inconsistent often feels like a worse person than someone who is consistently mean or dishonest.
 Maybe this is why people hate politics — as it often amounts to people being opportunistically inconsistent day in and day out, with no repercussions.
 Sure, people get criticism and “heat,” but few actually lose power because of the gap between what they promise and what they do.